-In this edition of Smith Business Close-Up with the University of Maryland’s Robert H. Smith School of Business, host Jeff Salkin sits down with Elana Fine, managing director of the Dingman Center for Entrepreneurship, to talk about startups, innovation and the University of Maryland’s community of entrepreneurs.
+In this edition of Smith Business Close-Up with the University of Maryland’s Robert H. Smith School of Business, Sara Herald, associate director of social entrepreneurship at the Dingman Center for Entrepreneurship, talks about Smith’s involvement in the Do Good Challenge.

 On Thursday, April 7, Cupid’s Cup Entrepreneurship Competition will return to The Clarice for its eleventh year of show-stopping startup exhibition.
 Six companies have been announced as finalists, selected from hundreds of applications representing nearly 100 universities and colleges.

 “The Social Enterprise Symposium has become the University of Maryland’s premiere event on social enterprise and social entrepreneurship, and we are dedicated to exploring the connection between economic prosperity and lasting social and environmental change,” said Christine Beckman, director of the Center for Social Value Creation at the Robert H. Smith School of Business, as she welcomed attendees to the Eighth Annual Social Enterprise Symposium (SES).
 The event was held at the Adele H. Stamp Student Union in College Park, Md., on March 4, 2016....

 A “superfood coffee blend” developed and sold by University of Maryland graduates is one of six finalists vying for more than $100,000 in total prizes in the 2016 Cupid's Cup Entrepreneurship Competition.

 WeCook, a new tech company that brings personal chefs into people’s homes to stock their refrigerators with meals for a low subscription fee, was the big winner in the Feb.
 16 Pitch Dingman Competition.
 The first-place win came with a $15,000 prize that the startup plans to use for marketing.